CodeForBoulder/upswyng/packages/native/README.md

 ### `npm start`

-Starts Expo and will allow your virtual device to run Upswyng.
+Starts Expo and will allow your virtual device to run UpSwyng.

 ## Contributing